Isoptin (Verapamil Hydrochloride)

 Primary Uses

-Isoptin is used to treat high blood pressure (hypertension), angina (chest pain), and irregular heartbeats (arrhythmias).
-The SR (sustained release) version is not recommended for children under 18 years old.
+Isoptin is primarily used to treat high blood pressure (hypertension), angina (chest pain), and irregular heartbeats (arrhythmias).

 How It Works